 A self-charging hybrid works because it uses a much smaller battery, which the engine can cope with recharging on the go – impossible with the bigger batteries required in an SUV PHEV.

 The downside is that you have much more limited electric-only range in a self-charging hybrid, typically just a few miles if you’re lucky.
 The self-charging hybrid gains its major advantage by greatly increasing fuel economy, as the electric motor continually assists the petrol engine on a run.

 Plug-in SUV hybrids are extremely efficient if you do the right sort of motoring – either commuting in EV mode only with a fully charged battery, or driving distances that don’t exhaust the battery and force you to rely on the petrol motor.

 In that case you’ll benefit from the efficiency of a diesel – or better – but with the smoothness of a petrol engine, or even silent electric running.
 However, if you fail to keep a hybrid SUV battery topped up, you're presented with a false economy.
-A plug-in hybrid SUV with a flat battery that has to rely on its petrol engine, will actually be less efficient and certainly less cost-effective than a regular petrol alternative.
+A plug-in hybrid SUV with a flat battery that has to rely on its petrol engine, will actually be less efficient due to the extra weight of the hybrid system and certainly less cost-effective than a regular petrol alternative.
 Especially so, once you’ve factored in the significantly higher prices manufacturers currently demand for hybrid options.

 Why buy a hybrid SUV?